 The London 11+ Consortium introduced a bespoke assessment process for Year 7 2023.

-The assessment for September 2024 applicants will be held in late November/early December 2023 for pupils in Year 6 at that time.
+The assessment for September 2025 applicants will be held on Friday 29th November, Tuesday 3rd December and Thursday 5th December for pupils in Year 6 at that time.